kevinroy007/NLVAR_subgradient_descent/README.md

 nonlinear_validation.py: Runs the nonlinear VAR (NLVAR) model with the desired configuration.

-Navigate to the FormulationA/ folder and run:

-bash
-Copy
-Edit
 python linearvalidation.py
 or

-bash
-Copy
-Edit
 python nonlinearvalidation.py
 depending on the model you wish to evaluate.

 Formulation B
-computer_Gradebts.py: Implements the VAR model under Formulation B.
+ Implements the VAR model under Formulation B.

 Navigate to the FormulationB/ folder and run:

-bash
-Copy
-Edit
-python computer_Gradebts.py
+python var_lip.py